schnebeck/ATtiny85-WhiteLight-Controller/ReadMe.md

 ## Acknowledgments

 This project enhances the LIVARNO™ LED lighting unit by adding modern functionality while maintaining compatibility with its original design.
 The ATtiny™85 microcontroller provides an efficient and reliable solution for embedded systems with limited resources.
+This ReadMe.md-file creation was assisted by ChatGPT.

 ## License